patchlevel/event-sourcing/docs/subscription.md

 ### Setup

 Subscribers can have one `setup` method that is executed when the subscription is created.
-For this there is the attributes `Setup`.
+For this there is the attribute `Setup`.
 The method name itself doesn't matter.
 This is especially helpful for projectors, as they can create the necessary structures for the projection here.

 ```php